Rocanten/automation-services/README.md

 The command for getting logged time should have two parameters:

     <command-name> [who] [period]
-[who] is the user for whom logged time is displayed [period] is the period for getting logged time.
-Now only one value is supported - _week_
+[who] is the user for whom logged time is displayed.
+Only _me_ is supported now [period] is the period for getting logged time.
+The app supports the following values at this moment: _week, lastweek, month, lastmonth_

 ## Dependencies
 The app uses some third party libraries, which you can find in requirements.txt.